Skip to main content

 Interview

-Your interview will be on a 1-1 basis via a Google Meet call.
+Your interview will be on a 1-1 basis via a virtual meeting.
 We’ll ask you questions about why you think a Morrisons Graduate or Degree Apprenticeship is right for you, and we’ll talk about your background and other experiences, both in and out of work.

 Virtual interviews bring their own challenges, but as with face to face interviews, it’s important to make a good impression in those first few seconds.
 So, be on time, smile confidently, introduce yourself clearly, and try to stay relaxed.